-&lt;sup>96 See the Incentive Research Foundation.
+$^{96}$ See the Incentive Research Foundation.
 Michael Arkes, CEO of Hinda Incentives notes that "Corporate managers often decide to use non-cash vs. cash awards because it is the better choice for their company, that is it will cost them less and/or it is more effective."

 &lt;sup>97 For example, Ohio State's basketball coach recently received a bonus in the form a million dollar cash award with a number of doctors in the medical complex at the Ohio State University receiving six figure cash bonuses.
+We are grateful to Hal Arkes for calling this paper to our attention.